 - A well-attended webinar, White Supremacy in the Great Turning, in August of 2020.

-- Crafting Toward Greater Solidarity and Inclusion, a statement for the WTR Network website.
-This statement documents some of the efforts made to shift the Work That Reconnects with respect to oppression, and articulates the intentions behind those efforts. [add date it was posted?]
+- Crafting Toward Greater Solidarity and Diversity, a statement created for the Work That Reconnects website, documenting some of the efforts made to shift the Work That Reconnects with respect to oppression, and articulating the intentions behind those efforts.

 - Creating the power, privilege and oppression questions and topics posed to bioregional facilitator gatherings in 2019.

-- Some of the members of this group encouraged Joanna Macy to write a public letter in fall 2017 to white facilitators in the United States encouraging them to take certain steps to address oppression in the Work That Reconnects.
+- Some of the members of this group encouraged Joanna Macy to write a public letter in fall 2017 to white facilitators in the US encouraging them to take certain steps to address oppression in the Work That Reconnects.

 The Anti-Oppression Resource Group currently meets every other month on Zoom; subgroups working on various projects meet as needed.
 Generally six to 10 people – an intergenerational, international mixed race group with varying facilitation experience – convene.
-Some members attend regularly, others periodically.
 At times the group has been closed in order to facilitate group cohesiveness, avoid overtaxing the volunteer efforts of existing members and also to balance certain demographics within the group.
-At this time the group is open; in early 2020 the group created an orientation video for anyone who wants to join to watch.
+At this time the group is open; in early 2020 the group created an orientation video for anyone who wants to join.

 Aravinda Ananda, a founding member, has often provided leadership; those present decide on agenda items, projects and future directions, using the consent decision-making process.
 At this time, with the exception of some webinar facilitation, labor on group projects and in meetings is unpaid.

-The Anti-Oppression Resource Group is not a formal committee of the Work That Reconnects Network, but some members of the group are current or former Network Weavers and have close ties with the Network.
-Some of the work of this ongoing group is posted on workthatreconnects.org and appears in Deep Times Journal.
+The Anti-Oppression Resource Group is not a formal committee of the Work That Reconnects Network, but some members of the group are current or former Network Weavers and volunteers.

 In fall 2016 a number of facilitators met in person to explore harms happening in Work That Reconnects spaces.
-Another meeting happened in February 2018; there facilitators offered test runs of new and adapted practices they had developed with an anti-oppression approach.
+At a subsequent meeting in February 2018, facilitators offered test runs of new and adapted practices they had developed with an anti-oppression approach.
 The following weekend Mutima Imani and Aravinda Ananda convened a gathering at Canticle Farm in Oakland, California on Ohlone territory for community exploration and to invite a naming of patterns of harm.

 Ongoing meetings began in 2017, when Belinda Griswold, Sarah Nahar and Aravinda Ananda were preparing for respective programs.
 Sarah was to be on the teaching team at Joanna Macy’s Emerald Earth 10-day intensive, and Aravinda was on the co-facilitation team for a fourth Earth Leadership Cohort, an immersion in the Work That Reconnects for young people ages 18-30.
 Their initial call turned into a weekly call, for nearly a year.
 This group evolved over time into the Anti-Oppression Resource Group.

-Some of the people who have provided leadership and shape to the group over the years (while not necessarily active at this time) include Aravinda Ananda, Sarah Nahar, Belinda Griswold, Mutima Imani, Kurt Kuhwald, Carmen Rumbaut, Molly Brown, Constance Washburn, Rachel Marco-Havens, Kara Bender, Gwen Gordon, Joseph Rotella, Aryeh Shell, Tzy-Ping Chen, Jo Hamilton, Jane Hera and Paula Hendrick.
+Some of the people who have provided leadership and shape to the group over the years (while not necessarily active at this time) include Aravinda Ananda, Sarah Nahar, Belinda Griswold, Mutima Imani, Kurt Kuhwald, Carmen Rumbaut, Molly Brown, Constance Washburn, Rachel Marco-Havens, Kara Bender, Gwen Gordon, Joseph Rotella, Aryeh Shell, Tzy-Ping Chen, Jo Hamilton, Jane Hera, Paula Hendrick and Ellen Serfaty.